Random close packing fraction of bidisperse discs: theoretical derivation

 These results are useful to guide experiments and simulations, which rely on disordered disc packings.
-They can also be used to signal formation of order, when measured packing fractions are too high.
-Nevertheless, it should be emphasized that aiming to derive the densest possible packing fraction, $\Phi_{RCP}$, is independent of whether or not such dense packings can be generated realistically.
-In particular, it is unclear whether or not packings with $Q_{3max}>0.562236...$ are possible topologically.
-This issue, which is downstream from this paper, remains to be investigated.
-Interestingly, examining, where possible, existing simulations aiming to generate the densest disordered bidisperse disc packings~\cite{ViBo72,Bietal86,OkOd04,Xuetal05,Koetal16,Br25}, in none $Q_3$ appears to be higher than this value.
-This may be one of the reasons that observed packing fractions of bidisperse disc packings are often lower than the theoretical values obtained here.
-It is possible that planning experiments with the values of $p_{3max}(D)$, identified here, may result in higher packing fractions.\\
+Firstly, identifying the exact packing fraction, at which the highest possible packing fraction is attained for any given value of $D$, can serve as a guide to future physical and numerical experiments in systems where high density is desired, even if the very densest state cannot be reached in practice.
+Secondly, measuring packing fractions that exceed the value predicted here would be an indication of extended crystalline domains eliminating the need to search the structure in detail to discover such order.
+Nevertheless, it should be emphasised $\phi_{RCP}(p,D)$ is the highest possible packing fraction that any bidisperse system can achieve and the derivation in this paper is independent of whether or not such a dense packings can be realised in practice.
+Nevertheless, a close examination, where possible, of existing simulations that aim to generate such packings~\cite{ViBo72,Bietal86,OkOd04,Xuetal05,Koetal16,Br25}, has found that $Q_3$ appears in none to be higher than the result for $Q_{3max}$ reported here.
+This is probably also why observed packing fractions of bidisperse disc packings are often lower than the theoretical values obtained here.
+This author hopes that the results obtained here could guide choices of $p$ and $D$, which can push experimental packings to higher densities than before.

-Finally, the method developed here is useful beyond predicting the densest disordered bidisperse disc packings.
-As has been noted in passing, the method yields the packing fractions of ordered packings that comprise of only $3$-cells~\cite{Fe25}.
-Moreover, it can be used to analyze general multidisperse disc packings of any COD.
-Such analyses require determining the statistics of cell orders higher than $4$ and, while this could be demanding to achieve analytically or in close form, such calculations can be readily done numerically.
+The method developed here is significant in its own right.
+It yields the packing fractions of ordered bidisperse packings that comprise of only $3$-cells, such as those discussed in~\cite{Fe25}.
+It can also be used to analyze bidisperse disc packings with any COD, irrespective of its packing fraction.
+Such analyses require determining the statistics of cell orders higher than $4$ and, while this could be demanding to achieve analytically or in close form, there is no reason that such calculations cannot be done numerically.